 Just because the most prevalent time for issues to arise is in the humid spring and summer, does not mean that the problems are not there year-round.
 Most of us think that when we have a moisture problem, then we must have a heating or air problem.
 This is not true, as the problem is poor ventilation in your home’s crawl space.

 There are many benefits to sealing your crawl space.
-In fact, in North Carolina, it is part of the code for new construction that crawl space encapsulation is mandated.
+In fact, in North Carolina, the code for new construction mandates crawl space encapsulation.
 Crawl space encapsulation completely seals the area from the outside.
 According to the North Carolina Building Code, new construction needs to meet these guidelines:

 By sealing your crawl space, you can benefit from: